Plumsail/orgchart-docs/source/getting-started/quick-configuration.rst

 Quick configuration
 ===================

-.. note:: If after configuration of the web part you did some changes and they don’t appear in the web part try to clear cache (link).
+.. note:: If after configuration of the web part you did some changes and they don’t appear in the web part try to `clear cache <../how-tos/additional-resources/data-caching.html>`_.

 Once you added the web part to your page, you can see the message asking you to configure the web part.